Krysztal112233/radix_fmt_ng/README.md

 ## FAQ

-- Which digits are used when the base is superior to `10`?

-> This crate uses the letters in alphabetic order.
-That is why the maximum base is 36: it uses all the digits and all the letters of the alphabet.

-- Among the functions that format in a specific base, why are some missing?
-For example there are `radix_7` and `radix_9`, but not `radix_8`.

-> All the numbers in range `[2, 36]` are represented except `2`, `8`, `10` and `16` because they already exist in the standard library through binary, octal, decimal (regular) and hexadecimal formatting.

 - What if I want to use the capitalized letters as digits?

 > No. If you did that the conversion from 36 to 61 would be meaningless.